 Once your PC is properly configured as described in "3.
-Setting Up Ethernet/WLAN Client", you can proceed as follows for initial configuration:
+Setting Up Ethernet / WLAN Client", you can proceed as follows for initial configuration:

-- 1. Start your Web browser and type http://192.168.1.1 in the URL field.
-This address is the default private IP of your router. - 2.
-After connecting to the device, you will be prompted to enter the username and password.
-Leave the username empty and enter the default password of admin.
+Start your Web browser and type http://192.168.1.1 in the URL field.
+This address is the default private IP of your router.